nissejokke/stream-events-example/README.md

 _Server_:

 When a client is connected, it joins a group.
+A hash is used to keep track of how many clients connected to a certain instance for a certain order.
-The following adds increaces 'inst1' value of the 'order:1' group.
+The following increaces 'inst1' value of the 'order:1' group.

     redis.hincrby('group:order:1', 'inst1', 1)

 _Producer_:

-When updates from other services come in for 'order:1', the producer knows which streams to add to by checking which instances have > 0 value in the 'order:1' group
+When updates from other services comes in for let's say 'order:1', the producer knows which streams to add the event to by checking which instances have > 0 value in the 'order:1' group

     redis.hmgetall('group:order:1')
     // inst1: 1